nuls-io/devsite/docs/Guide/g_create_node.md

 All NULS staked to the node will be refunded.
 The initial deposit by the node creator is locked for 72 hours, and then refunded to the agent address.

-## Exampler of creating a consensus node
+## Example of Creating a Consensus Node

 The user creates a consensus node on the light wallet (the reward address can be the same as the creation address, or it can be another address, the package address cannot be the creation address and reward address, the deposit is 20000-200000, the commission ratio is an integer value from 10-100 representing the comission percentage.)